Capitalmind/Plex-Fix/README.md

 # Plexfix (read/write) Bash Script

-This script is designed to help set up read/write and group permissions for a Plex media server by requested media paths on a Linux machine.
+This script is designed to help set up read/write and group permissions for a Plex media server on a Linux machine.
 It automates the process of setting ownership and permissions for media files and directories, making it easier to manage your media library.

 I created this after having these issues myself and needing a fix I can replicate especially when restoring a library after a fresh install.